ibbles/LearningUnreal/Niagara Fluids.md

 - Grid to Link Inputs > Emitter > EMITTER .
 Grid, or whatever  you named the grid to.
 - RT to Link Inputs > Emitter > EMITTER .
 Density Render Target.

-The rest of the parameter on Grid 3D Set RT Values is what to search each channel of the [[Volume Texture]] to.
+The rest of the parameters on Grid 3D Set RT Values is what to search each channel of the [[Volume Texture]] to.
+What these should be depends on the [[Material]] that reads from the [[Volume Texture]].
+Described here is the setup expected by the `M_RayMarch_Smoke_Inst` [[Material]], which is included with the engine.
+- Red: Density.
+- Green: Transmittance.
+- Blue: Don't know yet.
+- Alpha: Don't know yet.

+The red channel is used for density.
 To write the density attribute to the red channel set Red to Link Inputs > Emitter > EMITTER .
 GRID .
 Density.
-The [[Material]] described below expects to find density in the red channel.

 The green channel is used for lighting information.
 You can set that to 1.0 to make the smoke gray instead of pure black.
+For better lighting add either a Grid 3D Bake Directional Light or a Grid 3D Bake Point Light [[Niagara Module]] to the Post Simulation stage, before the Grid 3D Set RT Values [[Niagara Module]].
+On the Grid3D Set RT Values module, set Green to Link Inputs > Output > OUTPUT.
+GRID 3D BAKE (POINT)|(DIRECTIONAL) LIGHT .
+Transmittance.
+See _Grid 3D Bake (Point)|(Directional) Light_ under _Post Simulation Stage_.

 The [[Material]] needs to know how large each grid cells is.
 It assumes that each grid is a cube, i.e. with equal sides, so it wants a float.